Requirements for Baccalaureate Degrees

 Students who have been awarded a bachelor's degree from a regionally accredited college or university, based on at least 120 semester hours of fully accredited work, may seek a second bachelor's degree at the University of South Alabama.
 To earn a second bachelor's degree, students must fulfill the following requirements:

-2. Complete a course of study, with a grade point average of 2.0 or higher, consisting of at least 30 credit hours in upper division course work in residence over and above the requirements for the first bachelor's degree, including a recognized major program.
+- Complete a course of study, with a grade-point average of 2.0 or higher, consisting of at least 30 credit hours in upper-division coursework in residence over and above the requirements for the first bachelor's degree, including a recognized major program.

-4. Certain majors may require students to complete prerequisite courses before enrolling in the minimum 30 hours in upper division coursework.
+- Certain majors may require students to complete prerequisite courses before enrolling in the minimum 30 hours in upper-division coursework.

-5. The general education requirements earned during the first baccalaureate degree will be honored by the University as fulfillment of the general education curriculum.
+- The general education requirements earned during the first baccalaureate degree will be honored by the University as fulfillment of the general education curriculum unless the college or school of the student's major has accreditation requirements that state otherwise.